marcofavorito/ethermint-dos/docs/report.md

 analyse the algorithms with respect to CP and AP options.

 ### Tendermint: Consistent or Available?
+Working assumptions (stated in [1] 6.1 On Byzantine Consensus:
+> - The network is partially synchronous;
+> - All non-byzantine nodes have access to an internal clock that can stay sufficiently accurate for a short duration of time until consensus on the next block is achieved
+> - It can tolerate of up to 1/3 byzantine voting power

 As stated in [1]:
 > A block is considered committed when a 2/3 majority of validators sign commit votes for that block.
 A fork occurs when two blocks at the same height are each signed by a 2/3 majority of validators.
 By simple arithmetic, a fork can only happen when at least a 1/3 majority of validators signs duplicitously.
 >
-Hence, as long as there exists a majority of validators (in terms of their voting power), no forks can happen.
+Hence, as long as there exists a majority of honest validators (in terms of their voting power), no forks can happen.

 Moreover, as stated in [2] (3.2 Consensus):
 > After the proposal,  rounds proceed in a fully asynchronous manner - a